smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 >
 ## **3. Technologies/Languages Used**

-* [Gitpod](https://www.gitpod.io/) - Is the IDE recommended for Code Institute students and the one i chose to develop this project in.
+3.1 [Gitpod](https://www.gitpod.io/) - Is the IDE recommended for Code Institute students and the one i chose to develop this project in.<br>
-* [HTML5 - Hypertext Markup Language](https://html.com/html5/#What_is_HTML) - This is the markup language i used for this project.
+3.2 [HTML5 - Hypertext Markup Language](https://html.com/html5/#What_is_HTML) - This is the markup language i used for this project.<br>
-* [CSS - Cascading Style Sheet](https://en.wikipedia.org/wiki/CSS) - I used CSS to help alter and adjust the presentation of the website to create a pleasant user experience.
+3.3 [CSS - Cascading Style Sheet](https://en.wikipedia.org/wiki/CSS) - I used CSS to help alter and adjust the presentation of the website to create a pleasant user experience.<br>
-* [Bootstrap](https://getbootstrap.com/) - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
+3.4 [Bootstrap](https://getbootstrap.com/) - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
 Bootstrap 4 is the version i used for the development of this project.
-* [Google fonts](https://fonts.google.com/) - Launched in 2010 Google Fonts is a library of 1,023 free licensed font families.
+3.5 [Google fonts](https://fonts.google.com/) - Launched in 2010 Google Fonts is a library of 1,023 free licensed font families.<br>
-* [Font Awesome](https://fontawesome.com/) - Font Awesome is a font and icon toolkit based on CSS and Less.
+3.6 [Font Awesome](https://fontawesome.com/) - Font Awesome is a font and icon toolkit based on CSS and Less.
 It was made by Dave Gandy for use with Bootstrap, and later was incorporated into the BootstrapCDN.
-Font Awesome has a 38% market share among those websites that use third-party font scripts on their platform.
+Font Awesome has a 38% market share among those websites that use third-party font scripts on their platform.<br>
-* [YouTube](https://www.youtube.com/) links - I used a link to a product review that is hosted on YouTube about a product that the company Dirt Be Gone offered to customers.
+3.7 [YouTube](https://www.youtube.com/) links - I used a link to a product review that is hosted on YouTube about a product that the company Dirt Be Gone offered to customers.<br>
-* [External Link](https://keysafe.co.uk/c500-keysafe.html#:~:text=The%20Supra%20C500%20coded%20Key,box%2C%20then%20look%20no%20further) - to a third party website that has all of the technical details about a product that Dirt Be Gone offers to customers.
+3.8 [External Link](https://keysafe.co.uk/c500-keysafe.html#:~:text=The%20Supra%20C500%20coded%20Key,box%2C%20then%20look%20no%20further) - to a third party website that has all of the technical details about a product that Dirt Be Gone offers to customers.<br>
-* [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiAi_D_BRApEiwASslbJ_NXgCJLhWQ06W9sA_HcnQ4agJM5EJa4wWRNrXu6oJbIoz_zaiVBaRoCAScQAvD_BwE)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.
+3.9 [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiAi_D_BRApEiwASslbJ_NXgCJLhWQ06W9sA_HcnQ4agJM5EJa4wWRNrXu6oJbIoz_zaiVBaRoCAScQAvD_BwE)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.
 >
 ## **4. Testing**